 The Nikobeats production utilizes a classic hip-hop scratching technique to create an atmosphere that will bring you back to what some consider the “Golden Age of Hip Hop“.

-Huey Briss’ low, almost raspy voice and clever delivery compliments the mood provided by the instrumental.
+Huey Briss’ low, almost raspy voice and clever delivery compliment the mood provided by the instrumental.
 Going back to the roots and relying on technique rather than vocal effect-heavy rapping allows for your ‘phones to authentically process the whole package.

 This song would play perfectly on a nice, extremely well-balanced pair of cans that have the power to drive with some force.